-My earlier posts on residential sprinklers included a floor plan of a Home Run plumbing system and one with the additional pipe needed for plumbing-based sprinklers.
+My earlier posts on residential sprinklers included a floor plan of a Home Run plumbing system and one showing how it can also serve sprinklers.
 The following drawing shows a floor plan with the complete system.
 Download Plumbing-based sprinklers

 The key difference between Home Run plumbing and plumbing-based sprinklers is that the pipe from the manifold (shown here in red) now runs to sprinkler fittings instead of directly to plumbing fixtures.
 The pipe between sprinkler fittings is shown in black.
 The plumbing fixtures are served by the blue pipe.
 NFPA 13D allows one Tee fitting per pipe section to serve plumbing.